Nonparametric Learning of Two-Layer ReLU Residual Units: Abstract

 \section{Abstract}

-We describe an algorithm that learns two-layer residual units with rectified linear unit (ReLU) activation: suppose the input $\rvx$ is from a distribution with support space $\R^d$ and the ground-truth generative model is such a residual unit, given by where ground-truth network parameters $\mA^\ast \in \R^{d\times d}$ is a nonnegative full-rank matrix and $\mB^\ast \in \R^{m\times d}$ is full-rank with $m \geq d$ and for $\vc \in \R^d$, $[\vc^{+}]_i = \max\{0, c_i\}$.
+We describe an algorithm that learns two-layer residual units using rectified linear unit (ReLU) activation: suppose the input $\rvx$ is from a distribution with support space $\R^d$ and the ground-truth generative model is a residual unit of this type, given by $\rvy = \mB^\ast\left[\left(\mA^\ast\rvx\right)^+ + \rvx\right]$, where ground-truth network parameters $\mA^\ast \in \R^{d\times d}$ represent a full-rank matrix with nonnegative entries and $\mB^\ast \in \R^{m\times d}$ is full-rank with $m \geq d$ and for $\vc \in \R^d$, $[\vc^{+}]_i = \max\{0, c_i\}$.
 We design layer-wise objectives as functionals whose analytic minimizers express the exact ground-truth network in terms of its parameters and nonlinearities.
 Following this objective landscape, learning residual units from finite samples can be formulated using convex optimization of a nonparametric function: for each layer, we first formulate the corresponding empirical risk minimization (ERM) as a positive semi-definite quadratic program (QP), then we show the solution space of the QP can be equivalently determined by a set of linear inequalities, which can then be efficiently solved by linear programming (LP).
-We further prove the statistical strong consistency of our algorithm, and demonstrate the robustness and sample efficiency of our algorithm by experiments.
+We further prove the strong statistical consistency of our algorithm, and demonstrate its robustness and sample efficiency through experimental results on synthetic data and a set of benchmark regression datasets.\footnote{Our code is available at \url{https://github.com/uuzeeex/relu-resunit-learning}.}